-When your teen struggles with alcohol abuse, binge drinking, and/or alcohol addiction, a number of serious problems can develop both for your addicted child and for other members of the family.
-Teen alcohol rehab programs offer medical detox, personal counseling, group counseling, family therapy, and aftercare services designed to address the needs of your teen and the interpersonal relationships of the family that will support and sustain that teen as he or she progresses past alcohol abuse.
+When your teen struggles with alcohol abuse, a number of serious problems can develop.
+Teen alcohol rehab programs offer medical detox, personal counseling, group counseling, family therapy, and aftercare services designed to address the needs of your teen.
+Furthermore, treatment also helps the interpersonal relationships of the family that will support and sustain that teen in recovery.

 Teen Alcohol Rehab

 Are you concerned that your teen is abusing alcohol or developing an alcohol addiction?
-There are a number of options in alcohol rehab and treatment that can help you provide the right level of treatment to your child.
-These options can also help him or her begin the process of moving past alcohol and other substances of abuse.
+If so, there are a number of options in alcohol rehab and treatment that can help you provide the right level of treatment to your child.

 Teen Alcohol Abuse Statistics

 Teen alcohol abuse and addiction is a serious and ongoing problem in the United States.
-Far from ‘a phase’ or ‘normal experimentation,’ the statistics published in the Monitoring the Future study each year show that more and more teenagers are choosing to indulge in drinking and will, as a result, be involved in an accident or develop a lifelong addiction to drugs and alcohol.
+The statistics published in the Monitoring the Future study each year show that more and more teenagers are drinking alcohol.
+As a result, they may be involved in an accident or develop a lifelong addiction to drugs and alcohol.

-- 50 percent of all high school seniors reported that they drank alcohol in the 30 days prior to being surveyed.
+- 50 percent of all high school seniors reported that they drank alcohol in the 30 days.

 - In 2002, the US Government reported that 2.8 million binge drinkers were between the ages of 13 and 18.